matthewharris02/matthewharris02/README.md

 ---
 ### 🌐 🌳 Hi there!

-I am an environmentalist and conservation scientist from the UK 👋
+I am a geographer, environmentalist, and conservation scientist from the UK 👋

 ### Languages and tools
 <div>